March 14, 2017

 Dr. Harold Aldridge hails from the All-Black town of Taft, Oklahoma, and learned traditional blues from the older residents of the town.
 A retired professor from Northeastern State University in Tahlequah, Aldridge will perform and discuss the history of blues, from field hollers to electrification.

 Tickets are $25 for the general public and $20 with registration for the OHS Annual History Conference.
 They can be purchased on the Cain’s Ballroom website, www.cainsballroom.com.

 OKPOP is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.

 Editor’s Note: Photos are available upon request by contacting Larry O’Dell at firstname.lastname@example.org.